 But sometimes we can take that a little too far.

 If critiquing your plastic surgeon’s bed side manner has you a little stressed, worry no more.
 Let’s go over the things that truly matter and the things that you can just let slide.

 It really would be wonderful if you met your plastic surgeon and their staff and you immediately hit it off.
-Maybe if your life were a RomCom, you’d stay in touch after your surgery, meet for coffee on Saturday mornings, or walk your dogs together at the park for years to come.
+Maybe if your life were a RomCom, you’d stay in touch after your breast augmentation, meet for coffee on Saturday mornings, or walk your dogs together at the park for years to come.

 Maybe you’ll share a favorite football team or agree that “Resurrection” was New Found Glory’s best album yet (good taste in music never hurt anybody), but how much will that matter when you’re in the middle of your operation?
 Zilch.
 Nada.
 Zippo.

 With your list of questions in hand and pictures of your Boobie Guide, you should feel like your plastic surgeon addressed your concerns like the MacGyver of breast augmentations.

 If you leave your breast augmentation consult feeling that your plastic surgeon was less than experienced in meeting needs like yours, then it might be time to book a consultation with someone different.